nmaksimova/square-panda-cb92c/src/pages/fram-adults-latin-beginners.md

 excerpt: Salem Latin Dance Class for Beginners
 sections:
   - title: Latin Beginners Class for Adults
-    subtitle: at our Salem Location
+    subtitle: at our Framingham Location
     content: |
       ### Start your dancing journey with us!